Johnteh/Maskani/README.md

 -Tailwind css

 ### BackEnd
-- firebase
+ I used firebase for backend
--- firebase authentication
+- firebase authentication
--- firestore database to make collections
+- firestore database to make collections(documents)
--- firease storage to store images.
+- firebase storage to store images.

-Runs the app in the development mode.\
+Runs `npm start` in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\